David Colquhoun: Early life and education

 Colquhoun was born on 19 July 1936 in Birkenhead, UK.
 He was educated at Birkenhead School and Liverpool Technical College.
 After working unhappily as an apprentice pharmacist, he was motivated to go into research.
-He obtained a BSc from the University of Leeds with a specialisation in pharmacology, and went on to complete a PhD at the University of Edinburgh where he studied the binding of immunoglobulins to lung tissue.
+He obtained a BSc degree from the University of Leeds with a specialisation in pharmacology, and went on to complete a PhD degree at the University of Edinburgh where he studied the binding of immunoglobulins to lung tissue.
 His supervisors were Walter Perry and W.E.
 Brocklehurst.
 During his education, Colquhoun developed an interest in statistics and random processes, which would influence his research in years to come.

-Upon completion of his PhD, Colquhoun conducted further research (largely unsuccessful) on immunological problems at UCL from 1964 to 1969.
+Upon completion of his PhD degree, Colquhoun conducted further research (largely unsuccessful) on immunological problems at UCL from 1964 to 1969.
 During this time he published a book on statistics.
 Following this, he completed stints at Yale University, at the University of Southampton and at St. George's University School of Medicine.
 He returned to the pharmacology department at UCL in 1979, where he has remained since.
-In 2007, Malcolm Grant brought an end to the department, ending its eminent 102-year history (see Department of Pharmacology at University College London, 1905 – 2007).
+In 2007, Malcolm Grant brought an end to the department, ending its eminent 102-year history (see Department of Pharmacology at University College London, 1905–2007).